Precious Metals Sales Tax By State

 Exempt Products:

-• Purchases made exclusively at the Baltimore Convention Center
+- Sales made at the Baltimore Convention Center during a show

 This change represents a significant shift in Maryland’s tax policy and customers should be aware that all precious metals purchases shipped to Maryland addresses will be subject to sales tax unless purchased at the specifically exempted Baltimore Convention Center location.